-Many of us use an iPhone as our personal phone, but are saddled with a BlackBerry by our employers.
-There's nothing wrong with that, of course, but it would be nice to be able to rely only on the iPhone.
-For that you need to set up your work email on your iPhone, which may or may not be possible, depending on your employer's BYOD ('bring your own device') strategy.
-But you definitely can transfer your business contacts from your BlackBerry to your personal iPhone - here we show you how.
-This all works for iOS 7 and earlier version of iOS too.
-See also: iPhone app reviews.
+Many of us use an iPhone as our personal phone, yet are sometimes saddled with a BlackBerry by our employers.
+To use only one handset you need to set up work email on your iPhone.
+And you need to transfer your business contacts from your BlackBerry to your personal iPhone - here we show you how.

-How to transfer contacts from BlackBerry to iPhone if you use Google Apps & Google Sync
+Transfer contacts from BlackBerry to iPhone: Google Apps & Google Sync

 - On your BlackBerry go to m.google.com/sync.
 Download the google sync app when prompted.